 A visit to Whitby would not be complete without some fish and chips.
 THE famous place to go for fish and chips is The Magpie on the harbour front and every time we go to Whitby there is always queue outside come rain or shine.
 If queuing isn’t your thing, perhaps consider visiting Mr Chips, just back from the hustle and bustle of the town.
 It’s where we go as its dog friendly and the food is good.

 Both piers in Whitby have listed building status.
-You can still walk out to the very end of the North Pier, but the South Pier is inaccesible.
-On your way out to the Pier be sure to visit the penny falls in one of the many arcades in the harbour area and stop in at the RNLI museum as well.
+You can still walk out to the very end of the North Pier.
+Recently a new bridge link has be put in allowing you to walk to the end of the South Pier in Whitby as well.
+On your way out to the North Pier be sure to visit the penny falls in one of the many arcades in the harbour area and stop in at the RNLI museum as well.

 North Yorkshire Moors Railway

 The North Yorkshire Moors Railway is a heritage railway that connects the market town of Pickering with Grosmont in the North Yorkshire Moors National Park.
 It is possible to get a steam train on some days all the way from Pickering to Whitby though, making a fantastic day out.
 If you are visiting the area and up on the moors in particular, you are never far away from the chuff, chuff, chuff of the steam trains and their whistles.